TRANSLATION SPANISH-ENGLISH II - 2023/4

 Seminar Hours: 22

 Guided Learning: 61

 Prerequisites / Co-requisites

 Indicative content includes:

-- Practical translation work on semi-specialised texts from Spanish into English.
-Texts will be contemporary and will cover a wide range of issues, and will be taken from a variety of sources.
+- Practical translation work on texts from Spanish into English in a variety of genres.
+Texts will be contemporary and will cover a range of issues and will be taken from a variety of sources.

 - Reflective commentary on translation issues.

 - Discussion and analysis of translation difficulties and strategies for resolving them.